svalboard/vial-qmk/keyboards/svalboard/docs/qmk_user_settings.md

 * `qmk_settings_init_user`: called after reset, sets up any RAM values or code that need to be run after the setting has been reset.
 * `qmk_settings_get_user`: used by the Vial GUI to read the keyboard value.
 * `qmk_settings_set_notify_user`: set the value and calls any function that needs to be called after the value has changed, e. g. `set_left_dpi`.

+The file contains only protocol code and shall not contain:
+* init values
+* keyboard logic
+which should be relayed to `svalboard.c`.

 ### Adding a new value
 To add a new value, go to `keyboards/svalboard/user_settings.c`.
 You will find `QsIdMap`.